shonfeder/um-abt/README.md

 This ABT library has two distinctive (afaik) features:

+1. The library augments the binding functionality of the ABT approach with general syntactic (perhaps later also equational) unification.
+We might therefore describe this library as an implentation of *unifiable* abstract binding trees (or UABTs).
+ABTs provide a generalized a reusable system for variable binding for any language implemented in its terms.
+UABTs provide -- in addition -- a generalized, reusable system for (first-order, syntactic) unification for any language implemented in *its* terms.

+   Unification is lovely and not used nearly enough, imo.

-1. It implements variable binding via *binding by reference*; i.e., variable binding is implemented by way of "immutable" reference cells.
+2. It implements variable binding via (what we might call) *binding by reference*; i.e., variable binding is implemented by way of "immutable" reference cells.
 I believe the advantages of this approach to include:

    - a trivial algorithm for computing ɑ-equivalence
    - neutralization of the usual problem of renaming bound variables
-   - the representation is easy to read, in contrast with De Bruijn indices, and, even more important, there's no tedious book keeping required during substitution.
+   - the representation is easy to read, in contrast with De Bruijn indices, and, even more important, there's no tedious bookkeeping required during substitution.
    - the representation is trivial to inspect and manipulate, in contrast with [HOAS][]